Skip to main content

 • May 21, 2013

-For Breast Cancer, Adjuvant "When I switched aromatase inhibitors from Arimidex to Femara it was a world of difference!
-The terrible side effects I was experiencing made me question whether survival from breast cancer was worth it if my life would be spent with Arimidex side effects of irritability, MORE hair loss, joint pains, etc. My oncologist switched me to Femara and my life returned to more pleasant and more energy.
-I have been suggesting this change to all my blogging support group that are having problems with Arimadex.
-Later adding OTC Biosil and SamE have also helped the hair and joint and mood issues."
+For Breast Cancer, Adjuvant "When I switched aromatase inhibitors from Arimidex to Femara, it was a world of difference!
+The terrible side effects I was experiencing made me question whether survival from breast cancer was worth it, if my life would be spent with Arimidex side effects of irritability, more hair loss, joint pains, etc. My oncologist switched me to Femara, and my life returned to be more pleasant and energetic.
+I have been suggesting this change to all my blogging support group members who are having problems with Arimadex.
+Later, adding OTC Biosil and SamE have also helped with the hair, joint, and mood issues."

 9 / 10